kylehodgetts/go-quiz/README.md

 `./go-quiz [-csv path to problems csv | -timelimit int time limit]`

 ### Docker
-`docker run -it go-quiz -csv problems.csv`
+`docker run -it go-quiz`
-- Container has a default problems csv file in the root.
+- Container has to use default quiz file.
 - Cannot pass a custom csv file with Docker yet.
 May add it later.